 Company Logo

-*The founding of Johnson Publishing Company, Inc. (JPC) is celebrated on this date in 1942.
-This company was an African American print and media publishing business.
+*This date in 1942 celebrates the founding of Johnson Publishing Company, Inc. (JPC), an African American print and media publishing business.

 Johnson Publishing Company was founded by John Harold Johnson, who was working as an office clerk for Chicago-based Supreme Life Insurance Company of America.
 Using money from a $500 loan secured with his mother's furniture, Johnson mailed $2 charter subscription offers to members who had life insurance through Supreme Life.
 In return, he received more than 3,000 completed subscription offers, and with that money, he printed his first publication, Negro Digest, in November 1942.